kormixensnik34/notes/README.md

 - Today's programming wisdom is: "Premature optimization is the root of all evil." - Donald Knuth.

 This quote reminds us that trying to optimize code too early in the development process can lead to unnecessary complexity and harder-to-maintain code.
 It's better to write clear, straightforward code first and optimize only when necessary, based on profiling and measurement.

+# 2023-12-17
+- Today's programming wisdom is to prioritize tasks, plan ahead, and stay organized.
+This will help you to be more efficient and productive in your coding endeavors.

+1. Prioritize tasks: When you are working on a project, it is essential to determine which tasks are the most important and which can be completed later.
+By prioritizing your tasks in this way, you can ensure that you focus on the critical aspects of the project and make progress more quickly.
+Use task management tools, such as Trello or Asana, to help keep track of your priorities.
+ 2. Plan ahead: Planning ahead is crucial for success in programming.
+When starting a new project or undertaking a complex task, take the time to break it down into smaller, manageable steps.
+Creating a detailed plan will ensure you have a clear understanding of what needs to happen and when, allowing you and your team to stay on track and avoid potential bottlenecks.
+3. Stay organized: A clean and organized codebase is a joy to work with and will lead to a more seamless development process.
+Follow best practices for version control, using tools such a Git, as well as using well-structured and commented code.
+Organizing and naming your files and folders logically will make it easier to find and maintain your code in the long run.
+Additionally, maintaining a consistent coding style and convention across your project will contribute to its overall quality and ease of maintenance.